 Mechanical strain and injury to the sacroiliac (SI) joint are produced by either a combination of vertical compression and rapid rotation (i.e. carrying a heavy object and twisting), or by falls to the backside.
-Injuries of this type can produce ligamentous laxity and allow painful abnormal motion.
-SI joint "hypermobility" pain can also be caused by leg length discrepancy, gait abnormalities, prolonged and vigorous exercise, vehicular trauma, traumatic birth, and long scoliosis fusions to the sacrum.
+SI joint pain can also be caused by SI joint disruptions, degenerative sacroiliitis, leg length discrepancy, gait abnormalities, prolonged and vigorous exercise, vehicular trauma, pregnancy, and long scoliosis fusions to the sacrum.

 Painful sacroiliac arthritis can arise from autoimmune disorders, such as ankylosing spondylitis, juvenile rheumatoid arthritis, Reiter’s Syndrome, psoriatic arthritis, and infections including staphylococcus, gonorrhea and TB.

-In addition to pregnancy/childbirth, women may be at increased risk for sacroiliac joint problems because of their broader pelvises, the greater curve of their necks, and shorter limb lengths.
+In addition to pregnancy, women may be at increased risk for sacroiliac joint problems because of their broader pelvises, the greater curve of their necks, and shorter limb lengths.

 Sacroiliac (SI) Joint Disorders are a Significant Cause of Low Back Pain